About Imagine Forsyth

 Forsyth County is a diverse community of vibrant, healthy, and strong neighborhoods with engaged residents who share a common purpose of collective well-being.

-Our purpose is to promote and facilitate individual and family stability in health, housing, food security, and income through resident-driven collective efforts.
+Our purpose is to promote and facilitate individual and family stability in health and wellness through resident-driven collective efforts.

 What is iF?

-Imagine Forsyth (iF) is a resident-directed partnership between the community, business, non-profit, civic, and philanthropic organizations whose programs and initiatives focus on improving outcomes for people in Forsyth County.
-Our work takes a fresh approach to improving the ways we communicate, collaborate, and align community resources, always with the focus of improving neighborhood-level outcomes around food access, health and wellness, income and employment, and housing.
+Imagine Forsyth (iF) is a community-centric partnership between neighbors, business, non-profit, civic, and philanthropic organizations whose interests focus on improving health and wellness outcomes for people in Forsyth County.
+Our work takes a fresh approach to improving the ways we communicate, collaborate, and align community resources, always with the focus of improving health outcomes and quality of life.

 Imagine Forsyth (iF) began as Collaborating for Clients (C4C), with grant funding provided to Second Harvest Food Bank of Northwest NC through Feeding America from the Laura and John Arnold Foundation, the Kate B. Reynolds Charitable Trust, the United Way of Forsyth County, and the Winston-Salem Foundation.
 The goal of these grants was to establish system-wide, resident-led and directed collaboration across agencies in Forsyth County, based on the popular Collective Impact model.
-The focus areas for this collaboration were identified as food access, health and wellness, income and employment, and housing and neighborhood.
+The focus area for this collaboration was identified as health and wellness.

 Above: Slideshow of photos from the Community Design Institute.

-As a direct result of the Community Design Institute, iF selected Boston-Thurmond and Greater Cleveland Avenue as focus neighborhoods.
-The topic of food access was selected for the theme of iF’s first Focus Area Network — a broad group of community members, organization staff, practitioners, and community leaders convened to communicate and collaborate on positive systems change.
+As a direct result of the Community Design Institute, the topic of food access was selected for the theme of iF’s first Focus Area Network — a broad group of community members, organization staff, practitioners, and community leaders convened to communicate and collaborate on positive systems change.

 Since its inception, the food access FAN launched and carried out a food box delivery pilot in the Greater Cleveland Avenue neighborhood.
 The initial pilot cycle included eight families, who considered the pilot to be valuable and useful.